|HO Scale Membership|

 - Freight cars must be free rolling on a 3 degree slope, have metal wheels and weighted to NMRA standards (1 oz + 1/2 oz for each inch of length).
-One ~ 27K ohm "detection" axle is required on every car (2 on cars over 70 ft in length) for our Chubb system.
+One ~ 27K ohm "detection" axle is required on every car (2 on cars over 70 ft in length) for our track occupancy detection system.
 We have a supply of surface resistors and "wire glue" for members to make up their own detector axles.

 - All cars left on the layout must be labelled with the owner's unique number which is assigned once you become a member (Full or Associate).